 2007 – 2016

-Premier League won the confrontation with FIFA, which demanded to reduce the number of teams to 18 and managed to lose only two teams, entering the 2007 season with 20 members instead of 22.
-That same year the league shortened its name by removing the word England.
+The Premier League won the confrontation with FIFA, which demanded reducing the number of teams to 18.
+The league lost only two teams, entering the 2007 season with 20 members instead of 22.
+That same year, the league shortened its name by removing the word “England.”

 The new visual sign is majestic and realistic.
 The glorious lion faces the viewer, proudly holding the ball with his paw.
 His fur ripples in the wind as if he were standing on a pedestal.
 At the bottom, in large capital letters on two levels, is the name of the Premier League.
 The whole composition is made in noble navy blue.